External controller tutorial

-A third way one can control a robot or a simulation is by writing an external client application that relies on the remote API.
+A third and forth way one can control a robot or a simulation is by writing an external client application that relies on the remote API.
 This is a very convenient and easy way, if you need to run the control code from an external application, from a robot or from another computer.
 This also allows you to control a simulation or a model (e.g. a virtual robot) with the exact same code as the one that runs the real robot.
-The remote API functionality relies on the remote API plugin (on the server side), and the remote API code on the client side.
-Both programs/projects are open source (i.e. can be easily extended or translated for support of other languages) and can be found in the programming folder or online.
-Currently there are six supported languages: C/C++, Python, Java, Matlab, Octave and Lua.
+The remote API comes in two versions: the B0-based remote API, and the legacy remote API.